jackfrancisdalton/ReactSearchBar/README.md

 }
 ```

-Fourthly, if you are using a custom-result-box component then your resultMapFunction will have to change correspondingly to the properties of that componenet.
+Fourthly, if you are using a custom-result-box component then your resultMapFunction will have to correspond to the properties of that componenet.
 The default result box uses the props: title, targetURL, imageURL.
 If for example your server returned a result with `name` and `DoB` properties, and your custom componenet had the properties `title`, `subtitle`, your mapper would look like this :
 ```
 let mapperFunction = function(queryReturn) {
 	let formattedObjects = [];